erdos/erdos.oauth/README.md

 A ring wrapper in Clojure for OAuth support.

+## Note

+This is a Work-In-Progress support.
+Examples are expected to run but many (undocumented) features are subject to change.

 ## Usage

+See the [example](test/erdos/oauth_test.clj) for a *demo application*!

 1. Create an app id and secret on the admin console of the selected oauth provider.
 2. Create success and error callback functions as below.